 - Take the pan out of the oven, fluff the lentils with a fork, put the lid on, and let it steam for 10-15 minutes.

 - Repeat all the steps above to step number 5.
-Once the rice comes to a boil, cover the pan with a lid, lower down the low temperature, and cook for 10-12 minutes or untill all the water has been absorbed.
+Once the rice comes to a boil, cover the pan with a lid, lower down the temperature, and cook for 10-12 minutes or untill all the water has been absorbed.